Manquia/Distillery/Memory.md

 Tier 4.00: Static Library
 =========================
-A static library is a file containing programing logic that may be linked into a final executable at compile-time.
+A static library is a file containing programing logic that may be linked into a executable or another library at compile-time.

 Tier 4.01: DLL and Shared Library
 =================================